EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to unpause a game
 - [ ] [NEW] Choose if you want to automatically fall back on other emulators or not, in case a game doesn't work (this implies unlocking the option to switch between FinalBurn Neo and MAME 2003-Plus)
 - [ ] [NEW] Plenty QOL features, updates and fixes
+- [ ] [NEW] Easily access and manage all your files from an app-specific folder inside storage/emulated/0

 Note: The above features won't be released in this exact order.
 Concerning the SDM project, not every feature on this list will be implemented (the minimum requirement is 10).
 Regarding the development after the university project is finished, some features may be changed or even removed.

 ## Removed Features (from Lemuroid)
 - Android TV support
 - Turn games into shortcuts for your launcher
+- Sync saves on Google Drive

 ## Name Meaning
 "Emulair" is a triple entendre and the name is inspired by the Lawnchair launcher (not associated with Emulair).
 Firstly, "Emulair" sounds similar to the word "Emulator" (if you try hard enough).
 Secondly, "Emulair" means "lair of the emu bird", an animal commonly associated with emulators, given their similar names.
 Lastly, "Emulair" also means "lair for all your emulators", which is similar to "Vimm's Lair", a place for preserving video games.